tingletech/fixity_checker/README.md

     show_conf           validate and show configuration options
     start               starts the checker server
     stop                stops the checker server
-    status              produces a report of the server status and any errors restart             stop follow by a start
+    status              produces a report of the server status errors              reports on any fixity errors that have been found restart             stop follow by a start
     update              updates fixity info (server must be stopped) json_report         json serialization of application data